 The pilot programs give the caregivers the ability to change employers.

-It was done given many cases of foreign workers getting stuck in an unhealthy work environment and being unable to leave.
+The previous programs were revised due to the many cases of foreign workers getting stuck in an unhealthy work environment and being unable to leave.

 Caregivers will be authorized to add their accompanying family members on their application for permanent residency.